bidursapkota00/web-application-programming-bct/README.md

 ---

-## Classes and IDs
+## CSS Selectors

-Classes and IDs are selectors that allow you to target specific HTML elements for styling.
+CSS selectors are used to select and style HTML elements.
+They allow you to target specific elements for styling.

-### Key Differences:
+### Key Selectors:

+1. **Element Selector**: Selects elements by their tag name
+2. **Class Selector**: Selects elements by their class attribute
+3. **ID Selector**: Selects elements by their ID attribute
+4. **Universal Selector**: Selects all elements on the page, selected with `*`
+5. **Attribute Selector**: Selects elements by their attribute, selected with `input[type="text"]`

 - **IDs**: Unique identifiers (should only be used once per page), selected with `#`
 - **Classes**: Reusable identifiers (can be used multiple times), selected with `.`
-- **Priority**: ID selectors have higher specificity than class selectors
+- **Priority**: ID selectors have higher specificity than class selectors.
+Class selectors have higher specificity than element selectors.
+Element selectors have higher specificity than attribute selectors.

 ### Example Code: